krux/postscribe/README.md

 `$ npm test`

-We use jshint to do static analysis of the javascript and keep things smelling good.
-To run jslint:
+We use ESLint to do static analysis of the javascript and keep things smelling good.
+To run ESLint:

 `$ npm run lint`

-**Pro Tip**: You can use TDD and have jslint and the tests run on every commit with:
+**Pro Tip**: You can use TDD and have ESLint and the tests run on every commit with:

 `$ npm run tdd`

 # History
 Postscribe uses [software versioning standards](http://semver.org) as follows: major.new.maintenance[.trivial].
 There are git tags for each release if you would like to see older versions.

+##### 2.0.0
+* Support loading Postscribe as UMD module (browser global/CommonJS/AMD)
+* Started building with Webpack.
+Running directly from source is no longer possible.

 ##### 1.4.0
 * Fix incomplete tags blocking UI thread